BloomTech-Labs/city-data-comparison-ds/README.md

 ### 2️⃣ Predictions

-##### The following models are using a K-Nearest Neighbors algorithm from the Scikit-Learn Python Library
+#### The following models are using a K-Nearest Neighbors algorithm from the Scikit-Learn Python Library

-Housing Model:
+###Housing Model:
--Features:
+-Features & Metrics Used:

  -Median Rent
  -Occupants per room
  -Housing by bedrooms